Tips on How to Prevent Arthritis

 How do you stop arthritis from progressing?

 If you’ve been diagnosed with arthritis, you’ve likely worried about the progression of the disease with concerns about a potential surgery in your future.
-However, with a few lifestyle changes, you may be able to slow the progression and avoid surgery.
+However, with a few lifestyle changes, you may be able to slow the progression and avoid surgery on the affected joints.

-- Losing weight – Excess weight is strongly linked to osteoarthritis because of the stress it causes, particularly on the knees, hips, and spine.
+- Losing weight – Excess weight is strongly linked to osteoarthritis.
+This is due to the stress it causes, particularly on the knees, hips, and spine.
 The more stress you place on joints that are already damaged, the more inflammation will occur.
-Over time, this stress can cause further damage to the structural integrity of the joint, which is going to cause more pain and reduce your mobility.
+Over time, this stress can cause further damage to the structural integrity of the joint.
+This can cause more pain and reduce your mobility.
 Losing just 5-10% of your body weight can make a difference in your symptoms.
 While it can certainly be difficult to exercise when you’re experiencing pain in your joints, there are ways around it.
 Specific exercise plans designed for people with painful joints can focus on range-of-motion exercises, light strength training, and endurance exercises.

 Modify Your Activities – Simple activities should not cause pain and if you continue to push through you may do more harm than good.
 If you’re an avid athlete, you might want to consider focusing on low-impact activities like biking, swimming, cross-country skiing, and yoga.
 The idea is to look for activities that will work up a sweat without the added stress on your knees, hips, and other joints.

-If you’re not currently active you may want to consider meeting with a physical therapist first so we can teach you how to safely strengthen those painful joints and create a personalized program that will gradually ease you into an exercise routine.
+If you’re not currently active you may want to consider meeting with a physical therapist first.
+Physical Therapists can teach you how to safely strengthen those painful joints and create a personalized program that will gradually ease you into an exercise routine.

 - Exercise – Regular physical activity will help ease your pain and reduce stiffness while improving your overall health.
 Studies have shown exercise to be a vital part of arthritis prevention and treatment, especially in older adults over the age of 65.
 The idea is to participate in activities that will improve your flexibility, build muscle strength, and enhance your endurance.
-You’ll always want to start by meeting with a physical therapist or healthcare provider before beginning a new exercise program so you don’t run the risk of irritating the joints even more.
+It is recommended to start by meeting with a physical therapist or healthcare provider before beginning a new exercise program.
+This is so you don’t run the risk of irritating the joints even more.

 What foods prevent arthritis?

-While there is no magic cure for arthritis, certain foods have been shown to fight inflammation, strengthen bones and boost the immune system – all things that help reduce the symptoms and prevent arthritis from taking place at an earlier stage.
+While there is no magic cure for arthritis, certain foods have been shown to fight inflammation, strengthen bones and boost the immune system.
+These are all things that help reduce the symptoms and prevent arthritis from taking place at an earlier stage.

-- Fatty or oily fish – Salmon, mackerel and tuna have high levels of omega-3 fatty acids and vitamin D – both of which have been found to help reduce inflammation.
+- Fatty or oily fish – Salmon, mackerel and tuna have high levels of omega-3 fatty acids and vitamin D. Both of these have been found to help reduce inflammation.
 A healthy diet that includes fish 2-3 times per week (or a fish oil supplement) can be really good for you.

 - Olive oil – This healthy oil can improve inflammatory markers and reduce oxidative stress in people with rheumatoid arthritis.